Dejc123/Dejc123/README.md

-- 👋 Hi, I’m @Dejc123
+Hi, I’m @Dejc123 👋

-- 👀 I’m interested in creating Decentralized freight exchange with Utility token integration
+- 👀 I’m interested in creating a decentralized freight exchange with utility token integration.
-- 🌱 I’m currently learning to connect web Programers & blockchain programers and their work to achive above goal
+- 🌱 I’m currently learning how to connect web developers & blockchain developers to achieve this goal.
-- 💞️ I’m looking to collaborate on 2fa, web wallet & stacking feature for utility token with integartion to decentralized freight exchange
+- 💞️ I’m looking to collaborate on 2FA, web wallet, and staking features for the utility token with integration into a decentralized freight exchange.
-- 📫 How to reach me, send mail to dejan.luzar@cargotrans.net
+- 📫 How to reach me: dejan.luzar@cargotrans.net

 <!---
 Dejc123/Dejc123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.